Kajang Move

 The "Kajang Move" (Langkah Kajang, also known as Selangor's political crisis, Selangor's MB crisis or Khalid Move) was a political manoeuvre attempted in Malaysia in 2014.
-The manoeuvre sought to topple the 14th Menteri Besar of Selangor, Khalid Ibrahim, and install the national opposition leader Anwar Ibrahim as his replacement.
+The manoeuvre sought to topple the 14th Menteri Besar of Selangor in Selangor, Menteri Besar Khalid Ibrahim, and install the national opposition leader Anwar Ibrahim as his replacement.
 The move was initiated by Parti Keadilan Rakyat (PKR) Strategy Director, then Vice President cum Secretary General, Rafizi Ramli.
 The attempt resulted in a nine-month political crisis within the state of Selangor and the Pakatan Rakyat coalition, that also involved the palace of Selangor.
 The crisis concluded with the appointment of PKR's Deputy President, Azmin Ali, as the 15th Menteri Besar of Selangor.

 Introduction

 Khalid Ibrahim had been the Menteri Besar of Selangor, Malaysia's wealthiest and most populous state, since the Pakatan Rakyat coalition consisting of PKR, the Democratic Action Party (DAP) and the Pan-Malaysian Islamic Party (PAS) won a majority in the Selangor State Assembly in the 2008 election.
 Pakatan Rakyat, led by PKR's Anwar Ibrahim were in opposition at a federal level; the Barisan Nasional coalition had governed Malaysia since its independence.

 Rafizi Ramli, in a blog post to justify the "Kajang Move", stated that the manoeuvre would be the "game changer" in the quest of the Pakatan Rakyat to win government nationally.
 It was triggered by the signing of a water deal between the Selangor state government, headed by Khalid, and the federal government.
 Anwar and his allies within PKR disapproved of the deal; many of the party's leaders had not been informed of it in advance.